openremote/m1designer/README.md

     DEV_MODE=false \
     java -cp 'build/libs/*' org.openremote.beta.server.Server

-If you change the WebSocket port, you must adjust `index.html` and `editor.html`.
+If you change the WebSocket port, you must adjust `index.html`.
 Running all services on one port is currently not supported by the Camel components.

 Build image and run Docker container
 ---